-Canada and the U.S are implementing a program that will provide customs and border officers of both countries information on each trip you make across either border.
-The Border Protection officer will be able to see when you left each country, and when you return.
-A pilot program has begun that will establish procedures to fully implement this capability in 2014.
+Canadian and US customs and border officers can see information on each trip you make across either border.
+The officer will be able to see when you left each country, and when you return.

-Border crossing information to be shared in the pilot program
+Border crossing information that is shared between the countries

 - first name, last name, middle name